WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

 * _Coordinator:_ an entity responsible for key management and aggregatable report accounting.
 The coordinator maintains a list of hashes of approved aggregation service configurations and configures access to decryption keys.
-* _Shared ID:_ A unique identifier assigned to a group of reports in combination with [filtering IDs](https://github.com/patcg-individual-drafts/private-aggregation-api/blob/main/flexible_filtering.md#proposal-filtering-id-in-the-encrypted-payload) to prevents overlap between batches of reports.
+* _Shared ID:_ A unique identifier assigned to a group of reports in combination with [filtering IDs](https://github.com/patcg-individual-drafts/private-aggregation-api/blob/main/flexible_filtering.md#proposal-filtering-id-in-the-encrypted-payload) to prevent overlap between batches of reports.
 This eliminates the need to track individual reports and allows for efficient privacy budget management at the group level.

 ## Aggregation workflow